 A: If you are the institution that holds the account, and it is a legal entity customer, they are required by federal law to provide you with the beneficial owner’s personal information and if they refuse to do so I guess your next step is to refuse to open an account.

-What I found in the initial months after implementing the CDD Rule was you get the foot stomping, “Well I’ll just take my business to another bank.”
+What I found in the initial months after implementing the CDD Rule was you get the foot-stomping, “Well I’ll just take my business to another bank.”
 Well, they are just going to get the same issue at any bank they go to.
-Any type of government issued photo identification with an expiration date is acceptable, so a driver’s license or a photo identification issued by the state is acceptable in lieu of a passport.
+Any type of government-issued photo identification with an expiration date is acceptable, so a driver’s license or photo identification issued by the state is acceptable in lieu of a passport.

 Here is the recording for Part 1 of the webinar.
 For more information check out our answers to frequently asked questions about FinCEN’s requirements for beneficial ownership.

 Learn about opportunities for enhanced transaction monitoring and customer risk assessment from beneficial ownership data